LAST QUARTER 2025

 Education Centre

-A new shelter has been built behind the 1886 Café where Redbridge Vision hope to hold education sessions and Nature Corner in 2026.
+A new shelter has been constructed behind the 1886 Café, where Redbridge Vision hope to conduct educational sessions and a Nature Corner in 2026.

 #